usnistgov/oar-metadata/etc/merge/initdef/README.md

 This directory contains annotated schemas used to merge NERDm documents.
-Specifically, it contains schemas for the **dev** merge
+Specifically, it contains schemas for the **initdef** merge conventions, used to initialize generated metadata based the input data (e.g. from MIDAS) with default values.
-conventions: representing a convention in development to be renamed later once put into use.

 Because of limitations of jsonmerge (including its lack of awareness of ejsonschema conventions), the core NERDm schema is represented by